 Brought to you by Penguin.

 Mahmood Mattan is a fixture in Cardiff's Tiger Bay, 1952, which bustles with Somali and West Indian sailors, Maltese businessmen and Jewish families.
-He is a father, chancer, petty criminal.
-He is a smooth-talker with rakish charm and an eye for a good game.
-He is many things, but he is not a murderer.
+He is a father, chancer, some-time petty thief.
+He is many things, in fact, but he is not a murderer.

 © Nadifa Mohamed 2021 (P) Penguin Audio 2021